xmasterfunk/esphome-flasher/README.md

 ## Installation

-Es doesn't have to be installed, just double-click it and it'll start.
+It doesn't have to be installed, just double-click it and it'll start.
 Check the [releases section](https://github.com/esphome/esphome-flasher/releases) for downloads for your platform.